apmp-dxfg/m-layer-concept/docs/m_layer_examples.rst

 ==================
 The SI defines special names for some units.
 However, compound unit names, expressed in terms of SI base units, remain valid alternatives.
 This can lead to ambiguity.

-A simple example is provided by the special unit names hertz and becquerel used for frequency and (radio) activity, respectively.
+A simple example is provided by the special unit names hertz and becquerel used for frequency and activity, respectively.
 Regardless of whether measurement data is expressed in hertz or becquerel it can legitimately be converted to :math:`s^{-1}`.
 However, once expressed in :math:`s^{-1}` it is not clear which of the two special unit names would apply.

 The M-layer can manage this asymmetry. ::